 - (a) Provisional Under-Seal Filings.
 A party may provisionally file a document that it reasonably believes may contain confidential information under seal.
-The document will be deemed filed as of that date so as to trigger subsequent filing deadlines and will remain provisionally sealed until further court order.
-The clerk's office will grant access to sealed documents to all attorneys who have entered an appearance in the case and have not been terminated. - (b) Notice.
+The filing party must either (i) simultaneously serve the provisionally sealed document on other parties by means other than filing it with the court's electronic filing system, such as by sending it via other authorized electronic means, or (ii) move for a court order that service on another party is not required.
+The document will be deemed filed as of the date it is provisionally filed under seal so as to trigger subsequent filing deadlines and will remain provisionally sealed until further court order.
+The clerk's office will subsequently grant access to provisionally sealed documents to all attorneys who are eligible to have access according to the court's Administrative Procedures. - (b) Notice.
 Immediately after the provisional under-seal filing, the filing party must file a notice of proposed sealed record.
 The notice must (1) identify the subject confidential information by the ECF docket number of the provisional under-seal filing and (2) state the extent to which the filing party seeks to maintain the information under seal and the identities of any other parties and/or non-parties that previously designated the information as confidential pursuant to a protective order ("the Proponent").
 The filing party must (1) serve the notice on all Proponents and (2) provide notice to any Proponent that is a non-party to the litigation that the Proponent should follow the procedure set forth in subsection (c) to the extent the Proponent wants to maintain the document or portions thereof under seal.
 The party that provisionally filed the document under seal has no obligation to assert the confidentiality interests of other Proponents. - (c) Motion to Seal or Redact.
 A Proponent that seeks to maintain any portion of the document under seal, or to allow the document to be filed in the public record with redactions, must file a motion to seal or redact in the public record.
 The motion must be filed within 7 days after the document is filed provisionally under seal; any response must be filed within 3 days after service of the motion; and any reply must be filed within 1 day after the response.
-The motion must include the following: - (1) a description of the specific portions of the document, without attaching the document in question or revealing the confidential information, that the Proponent asks the court to maintain under seal or allow to be redacted, which must be narrowly tailored to the asserted confidentiality interest; - (2) the confidentiality interest to be protected and why such interest outweighs the presumption of public access (stipulations between the parties or stipulated protective orders, alone, are insufficient to justify restriction); - (3) a clearly defined and serious injury that would result in the absence of restricting public access;
+The motion must include the following: - (1) a description of the specific portions of the document, without attaching the document in question or revealing the confidential information, that the Proponent asks the court to maintain under seal or allow to be redacted, which must be narrowly tailored to the asserted confidentiality interest;

-- (4) why no lesser alternative is practicable or why restricting public access will adequately protect the confidentiality interest in question; - (5) the extent to which the motion is opposed or unopposed, if known; and - (6) in cases involving a pro se incarcerated party, the extent to which the pro se incarcerated party should be granted access to the sealed or redacted materials.
+- (2) the confidentiality interest to be protected and why such interest outweighs the presumption of public access (stipulations between the parties or stipulated protective orders, alone, are insufficient to justify restriction); - (3) a clearly defined and serious injury that would result in the absence of restricting public access; - (4) why no lesser alternative is practicable or why restricting public access will adequately protect the confidentiality interest in question; - (5) the extent to which the motion is opposed or unopposed, if known; and - (6) in cases involving a prose incarcerated party, the extent to which the prose incarcerated party should be granted access to the sealed or redacted materials.